Flesch Reading Ease Score: Complete Guide to Readability

 Structural Improvements

-- Cut filler words: Remove "very," "really," "basically"
+- Cut filler words: Delete "very," "really," "basically," "actually"

 - Break up paragraphs: 3-4 sentences max

-- Add subheadings: Help readers scan
+- Add subheadings: Help readers find what they need

 Readability Testing Tools